SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Also the following steps have nothing to do with *pypet*, so don't worry if you not fully understand what's going on here.
-T
-his is the core of our neuron simulation:
+This is the core of our neuron simulation:

 .. code-block::python